NaluScientific/nalusupport/pages/software.md

 layout: single
 ---

-On this page, you will find a comprehensive list of software downloads organized by product category and version number.
-Our downloads are user-friendly and easy to install, so that you can get up and running with your new software in no time.
+On this page, you will find a comprehensive list of software downloads organized by product and version number.

 If you have any questions about our software, or need assistance with installation, please don't hesitate to [contact us](/contact/).
 We are always happy to help you get the most out of our products.